corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 Here are some tips to speed up your compile times.
-This list was originally released on my [private blog](https://endler.dev/), but I decided to update it for 2024 and move it here.
+This list was originally released on my [private blog](https://endler.dev/), but I decided to update it for 2025 and move it here.

+All tips are roughly ordered by impact so you can start from the top and work your way down.

 <h2>Table of Contents</h2>